Flavors of Entanglement

 Flavors of Entanglement is the seventh studio album, fifth international release and last Maverick Records release by Canadian singer-songwriter Alanis Morissette.
 The album, which was originally set for an April release, came out on May 30, 2008, in Germany, Benelux, and Ireland, internationally on June 2, and in the United States on June 10.
 It was produced by Guy Sigsworth.
 Flavors won Pop Album of the Year prize at the 2009 Juno Awards.
 The album gets its name from a lyric in the track "Moratorium".

-Flavors of Entanglement received generally positive reviews from music critics, praising the new style of Morissette's album; however, critics felt the album was not as original as Morissette's earlier albums Jagged Little Pill and Under Rug Swept.
+Flavors of Entanglement received generally positive reviews from music critics, praising the new musical style of Morissette's album; however, critics felt the album's lyrics are not as original as Morissette's earlier albums.
 Charting success of the album was also moderate worldwide.
 The album peaked at number eight on the US Billboard 200.
 The album also spawned an American tour called Flavors of Entanglement Tour, which spanned September to November 2008.

 Morissette left Maverick Records in 2009, following completion of all promotional activities in support of the album.